amrmabdelazeem/faq-accordion-main/README-template.md

 ## My process

+- Set up the project file locally.
+- run ```npx create-react-app``` then ```npm start``` in local console to create the react app.
+- Create the components, including Question component which will render each question as an individual component.
+- Add the content of the HTML file into an array of objects to access through the main app.
+- Use ```map()``` to generate each question component
+- Use hooks, internal styling and conditional rendering to control the answers.
+- Implemented CSS media queries to make it responsive.
+- Set the project to deploy on gh-pages.

 ### Built with

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
 - Mobile-first workflow
+- Responsive design
 - [React](https://reactjs.org/) - JS library

 ### What I learned